c-neto/carlosneto.dev/_sources/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md.txt

 Press __Arrow Down__ to move forward through the filtered history.

-These functions are extremely useful during the exam because they save valuable time by avoiding the need to retype long commands or repeatedly use __Ctrl + R__.
+These functions are extremely useful during the exam because they save valuable time by avoiding the need to retype long commands or repeatedly use __CTRL + R__.

 To configure the `history-search-backward` and `history-search-forward`, create the `.inputrc` file: